capillariesio/capillaries/test/code/tag_and_denormalize/README.md

 ### Using RabbitMQ workflow (single run)

 Make sure the [Daemon](../../../doc/glossary.md#daemon) is running:
-- either run `go run daemon.go` to start it in pkg/exe/daemon
+- either run `go run capidaemon.go` to start it in pkg/exe/daemon
 - or start the Daemon container (`docker compose -p "test_capillaries_containers" start daemon`)

 Run [test_one_run.sh](test_one_run.sh) - the [Toolbelt](../../../doc/glossary.md#toolbelt) publishes [batch messages](../../../doc/glossary.md#data-batch) to RabbitMQ and the [Daemon](../../../doc/glossary.md#daemon) consumes them and executes all [script](../../data/cfg/tag_and_denormalize/script.json) [nodes](../../../doc/glossary.md#script-node) in parallel as part of a single [run](../../../doc/glossary.md#run).